nietovaca/heroku-app/README.md

 NOTES:
 update tabTitles: |<%=tabTitle%>

-Taking a break:
-make sure each standard is loaded to HTML, then add if statement for each radio button option.
-When building schema, each substandard will be number
+Programatic Ideas and Questions :
+Is there a way to make each standard save as a variable and then call on it for other use?

+Design Ideas & QUestions:
+Drop down details for each standard - hide the whole thing drop down for each radio button: benchmarks/distinguishing features of each level